This article contains 107 Warren Buffett quotes to teach you to build wealth and become a better investor.

 - That can be held for the long run

-You can see Buffett’s 20 highest yielding dividend stocks here to see real-world examples of what he invests in.
+You can see Buffett’s 20 most owned stocks here to see real-world examples of what he invests in.

 Buffett is a life-long learner.
 He advocates for continual self-improvement.
 He waits for great opportunities to come in business, and does not act until they do.